zjeffer/chess-deep-rl-cpp/README.md

 	* 10% for action 2 (40/400)
 	* 40% for action 3 (160/400)

+Deterministic selection should be used when evaluating two models, or when playing against the model yourself.
+Stochastic selection is used when generating games through self-play.

 ### Creating a training set

 * To train the network, you need a lot of data